activeadmin-plugins/active_admin_import/README.md

 #### Options
 Tool                    | Description
 ---------------------   | -----------
 :back                   |resource action to redirect after processing :csv_options            |hash with column separator, row separator, etc :validate               |bool means perform validations or not :batch_size             |integer value of max  record count inserted by 1 query/transaction :batch_transaction    |bool (false by default), if transaction is used when batch importing and works when :validate is set to true
 :before_import          |proc for before import action, hook called with  importer object :after_import           |proc for after import action, hook called with  importer object :before_batch_import    |proc for before each batch action, called with  importer object :after_batch_import     |proc for after each batch action, called with  importer object :on_duplicate_key_update|an Array or Hash, tells activerecord-import to use MySQL's ON DUPLICATE KEY UPDATE or Postgres 9.5+ ON CONFLICT DO UPDATE ability.
 :timestamps             |bool, tells activerecord-import to not add timestamps (if false) even if record timestamps is disabled in ActiveRecord::Base
-:ignore					|bool, tells activerecord-import to use MySQL's INSERT IGNORE ability :template				|custom template rendering :template_object		|object passing to view :resource_class			|resource class name
-:resource_label			|resource label value :plural_resource_label	|pluralized resource label value (default config.plural_resource_label) :headers_rewrites		|hash with key (csv header) - value (db column name) rows mapping
+:ignore                 |bool, tells activerecord-import to use MySQL's INSERT IGNORE ability :template               |custom template rendering :template_object        |object passing to view :resource_class         |resource class name :resource_label         |resource label value :plural_resource_label  |pluralized resource label value (default config.plural_resource_label) :error_limit            |Limit the number of errors reported (default `5`, set to `nil` for all) :headers_rewrites       |hash with key (csv header) - value (db column name) rows mapping